WatIsDeze/SchizoMania-FTE/DEVNOTES.md

 -
 - remove OLD HUD STUFF.
 -

+- FIX bug that one can use any item (at least, it removes them lol)

 - Implement custom hud_textmessage, which DOES also trigger targets.
   -- Implement with the typical quake font the UI uses already, but
      larger.
 Maybe let text scroll in a bit.
 Possibly have a small shadowy background layer made in Krita to drop below it.